marrink-lab/vermouth-martinize/doc/source/file_formats.rst

         origin force field.
       - Any number of bead names.
 These beads must have been previously listed under the ``[martini]`` directive.
+    - All atoms described by the referenced block should be described.
     - ``mandatory``

 - ``[chiral]``